-Bring a large pot of salted water to the boil then cook lasagna noodles according to package directions.
-(We add a couple teaspoons of olive oil to the water so the noodles do not stick together).
-Drain then lay flat on a sheet of aluminum foil.
+Bring a large pot of salted water to a boil, then cook lasagna noodles according to package directions.
+To prevent the noodles from sticking after they are drained, add two teaspoons of olive oil to the pasta water.
+Drain, then lay flat on a sheet of aluminum foil.

-Heat the oven to 350 degrees Fahrenheit.
+Heat the oven to 350° Fahrenheit.
 Lightly oil a 13-inch by 9-inch baking dish or spray with non-stick cooking spray.

 Stir in the roasted red peppers and crushed tomatoes.
-Bring to a low simmer and cook until the liquid has thickened and reduced by half, about 5 minutes.
+Bring to a low simmer and cook until the liquid has thickened and reduced by half, 5 to 8 minutes.
 Add the basil and season to taste with additional salt and pepper.

 While the sauce cooks, stir the ricotta cheese, eggs, and a 1/2 teaspoon of salt in a medium bowl until blended.

-Spoon just enough vegetable mixture into the baking dish to lightly cover the bottom (about 1 cup).
-Arrange four noodles lengthwise and side by side to cover the bottom.
-(If the noodles are short on one end, you may need to cut an extra noodle and place into dish to cover where the other noodles have not).
+Spoon enough vegetable mixture into the baking dish to lightly cover the bottom (about 1 cup).
+Arrange four noodles lengthwise and side-by-side to cover the bottom.
+If the noodles are short on one end, you may need to cut an extra noodle and place it into the dish to cover where the other noodles have not.

-Spread about half of the ricotta cheese mixture over the noodles.
-Sprinkle with a third of the parmesan cheese and a third of the mozzarella cheese.
-Top with a third of the vegetable mixture.
+Spread half of the ricotta cheese mixture over the noodles, then sprinkle a third of the parmesan and mozzarella cheeses on top of the ricotta.
+Finally, scatter a third of the vegetable sauce on top.

 Adam and Joanne's Tips

 - Make-ahead tips have been shared in the article above.
-The sauce can be made up to three days in advance, you can refrigerate assembled and unbaked lasagna up to 2 days, and the baked lasagna can be frozen.
+The sauce can be made up to three days in advance, refrigerate assembled and unbaked lasagna for up to 2 days, and the baked lasagna can be frozen.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.